-After adoption, Staff identified five to eight action items relating to the individual goals that will allow us to measure our progress and determine if we are meeting City Council’s goals.
-A number of the action items were initiated in in fiscal 2017 and will be worked on and completed over the next two years.
+After adoption, staff identified six to seven action items relating to the individual goals that will allow us to measure our progress and determine if we meeting City Council’s goals.
+Many of those action items were initiated in in fiscal 2017 and will be worked on and completed over the next two years.

-Community livability, beautification and a business friendly/improved City image are inter-related goals that have led us to reach out more to individuals and businesses to gather information and input so that policy development takes local opinions into consideration.
+Each of these goals are inter-related and have led us to reach out more to individuals and businesses in the community to gather information and input so that policy development takes local opinions into consideration.
 We work closely with our citizen committees and commissions to gather and share public opinion and synthesize the information we receive as they make recommendations to Council.
 During 2016 we began using social media as a communication strategy with Facebook pages for our Police Department, Fire Department and general Administration as well as better utilizing traditional media sources to keep the community informed as Council policy decisions are being formulated and adopted.

-Infrastructure system sustainability and funding, Urban Renewal financing and capital improvement planning are essential to keeping our community healthy and sustainable.
+Infrastructure system sustainability and funding and Urban Renewal financing and capital improvement planning are essential to keeping our community healthy and sustainable.
 To that end, the City has utilized Urban Renewal funding (which can only be spent on facilities and infrastructure) as well as transportation and utility funding to reinvest in our community.
 In the last few years, about $10 million has been invested in water transmission mains to ensure the reliability of your water systems, transportation improvements throughout the City and downtown, and as part of the Highway 138 corridor project.
 As the corridor project moved forward, the City, through Urban Renewal invested an additional almost $5 million in improvements to the Oak/Washington downtown project, the Spruce/Parrot street improvement project and enhancements to Oak and Washington Avenue bridge projects which was an enhancement to 138 corridor project.
 Leveraging State, Federal and local dollars to maximize the investment in current transportation improvements is essential for our community.
 Our next steps in the process has already begun, as we begin updating our Transportation System Plan and evaluating transportation options to share the cost and responsibility for funding our system with “all users” not just City residents.

-As we move forward, and further from the economic recession that seemed to linger in our area longer than many, we will continue to work with other local governments and businesses through the Partnership for Economic Development to attract and retain businesses and to create an environment where local businesses can thrive and expand are essential for small rural communities.
+As we move forward, and further from the economic recession that seemed to linger in our area longer than many, we will continue to work with other local governments and local businesses through the Partnership for Economic Development.
+Attracting and retaining businesses and creating an environment where local businesses can thrive and expand are essential for small rural communities.
 Quality of life for employers and employees is one of the most important attributes that we have to offer.
 Working with high quality local businesses who are here and want to expand is clearly our highest priority from and economic development standpoint.
 Expansion of our enterprise zone to allow local businesses to expand and redevelop is encouraging local reinvestment.
 The addition of the e-commerce overlay to our existing enterprise allowed local employers to take advantage of state tax breaks to ensure they can cost effectively operate in our rural environment and employ hundreds of local employees.
 It is essential that we continue to do our part to keep Roseburg a great place to live, work and play!